 All the larger steps are mentioned separately, and smaller steps are mentioned below them.
 For instance, if a larger step is checking out, the smaller steps can be inputting, selecting, shipping, address, etc.

-Along with this, visuals are also the major element of story mapping.
+Along with this, visuals are also a major element of story mapping.
 The adequate usage of visuals for attracting the attention of users is a subtle art of mapping.

 The presentations and written documents can lead to conclusive remarks by the users, I agree, or I disagree.
 But, seldom is capable enough of initiating real conversations.